tomaseketorp/LimeBootstrapAppStore/businessfunnel/README.md

 Following field need to be implemented in the database:

 *	 businessvalue (integer or decimal field)
-*	 businessvalue (option field with different values, set key values also)
+*	 businesstatus (option field with different values, set key values also)
 *	 coworker (relation field to coworker table)

 ###The standard configuration for the business funnel is: